27 September 2018

 In connection with this, if there’s any information that your company feels would be important to investors and stakeholders, consider filing a Form 8-K. These are only needed when a “material breach” occurs, and in most cases it won’t be necessary.
 Still, it’s a good idea to do some research and see if a Form 8-K could benefit you.

-After you’ve analyzed the landscape of damage, start the restoration process by focusing on all communication channels you own.
+After you’ve analyzed the landscape of damage, start the restoration process by focusing on all communication channels you own (and control).
 This includes your website, social media pages, and other Internet properties.
 Your full control over these channels will come in handy.

 Remember, be human.
 Your apologies, updates, and all other coverage of your restoration should be heartfelt and empathetic for all those affected by it.
 Don’t try to cover up the situation with vague buzzwords or corporate speak.
 If you want to make it through these trials, you’ll have to humble yourself and take a human-first attitude.